-All of those publics/agencies have also been kept informed of plan implementation through periodic planning update reports (i.e. May 1995, October 1997, February 1999, July 2000, August 2002, January 2004 (for FY 2003), FY 2004 (undated but published in 2005), FY 2005, and FY 2006 pending.
-These planning updates, or Annual Program Summaries, include information on the range program and project accomplishments, updates to the RPS, monitoring accomplishment reports, planned activities for the upcoming year, allotment evaluation and Rangeland Health Standards Assessment scheduling, and other information necessary to allow for adequate public involvement opportunities.
+All of those publics/agencies have also been kept informed of plan implementation through periodic planning update reports (i.e. May 1995, October 1997, February 1999, July 2000, August 2002, January 2004 (for FY 2003), FY 2004 (undated but published in 2005), FY 2005, and the FY 2006 pending.
+These planning updates, or Annual Program Summaries as they are now called, include information on range program and project accomplishments, updates to the RPS, monitoring accomplishment reports, planned activities for the upcoming year, allotment evaluation and Rangeland Health Standards Assessment scheduling, and other information necessary to allow for adequate public involvement opportunities.

-No specific public involvement or "interested public" status (under the grazing regulations at 43 CFR 4100.0-5) has been requested for this allotment, with the exception of the existing permitee, who is granted automatic status.
+No specific public involvement or "interested public" status (under the grazing regulations at 43 CFR 4100.0-5) has been requested for this allotment, with the exception of the existing permittee, who is granted automatic status.